mdwhatcott/huguinho/cmd/huguinho/content/a.md

 slug:   /article-a/
 title:  Article A
 intro:  The introduction for Article A.
-tags:  important misc
+topics: important misc
 date:   2020-02-08

 +++